RE-ALIGN MIND, BODY + SOUL

 I offer weekly group meditation evenings both online and in Hitchin, individual classes online or in person, or can visit you to lead group meditations for you and your friends in the comfort of your own home – get in touch to book.
 I also visit workplaces (online or in person) delivering group meditation sessions to promote workplace wellbeing – please contact me to enquire.

-Join us for a relaxing evening of meditation to re-centre, quiet your mind, and set yourself up for a great night’s sleep ✨
+Join us on Wednesday evenings for a relaxing evening of meditation to re-centre, quiet your mind, and set yourself up for a great night’s sleep ✨

 I open with a summary of the current energies followed by a series of guided meditations to help you relax, rebalance, and realign.